NilanjanDaw/Voice-AI/README.md

 # Voice-AI
-A project, where a robot is controlled by natural human languages.
+A robot controlled by natural human languages.
+##Overview
 An android application converts the speech to text and instructs the robot to move accordingly over Bluetooth.